-Building Control Steps In, Agents Start Strike-Off Process and we use HHSRS
+Building Control Steps In and Agents Start Strike-Off Process

 I had to write to the council again (in sheer frustration and panic) because a heavy storm had led to water entering our electrical supply through the roof, which in turn blew out our ring mains!

 I told them we had already sought legal advice (spending several hundred pounds in doing so) only to be told that we could either get ourselves in debt to the tune of around £20,000 to go to court, (with no guarantee of a result in our favour, which to me beggared belief) or take the time-consuming legislative routes available, which had already been well and truly ruled out (for reasons which will become clear later).

 The leader of our council had said in earlier correspondence that he would see if the council’s Legal Team would refer the issues of our block to the Building Control Team and ask if there was anything they could do to assist.

 This led to them attending the development and carrying out a basic structural survey.
 We received a letter on their findings which stated the following:

 - Several cracks on the balustrading were a mix of some which had developed over time and others which were quite recent.
 None of them were in a serious enough condition to warrant immediate actions but Building Control were concerned enough to state they would write to the managing agents bringing the problems to their attention;

 - Although a detailed structural or conditions survey had not been carried out, the building was found to be generally structurally sound, notwithstanding the problems of the walkway parapets;

 - Whilst there were long-standing problems with deteriorating roof coverings, damp penetration through the roof decking would inevitably lead to a weakening of the roof structure;

 - The rainwater goods (gutters and downpipes) were defective and in poor condition which in turn allowed the external walls in places to become saturated, no doubt encouraging damp inside several of the flats;